dnauck/Portable.Licensing/README.md

 It is also possible to install the Portable.Licensing packages via the "NuGet Package Manager Console".

-Type the following to install the Footloose core library:
+Type the following to install the Portable.Licensing library:

     PM> Install-Package Portable.Licensing